-Section 330 of the Uniform Guidance discusses subrecipient and contractor determinations.
-An auditee may be a recipient, a subrecipient, or a contractor.
-Therefore, a pass-through entity must make case-by-case determinations whether each agreement it makes for the disbursement of federal program funds casts the party receiving the funds in the role of a subrecipient or a contractor.
-Federal and State awards expended as a recipient or a subrecipient would be subject to single audit.
-The payments received for goods or services provided by a contractor would not be considered federal or State awards.
+Section 331 of the Uniform Guidance discusses subrecipient and contractor determinations.
+The local government or public authority may concurrently receive Federal or State awards as a recipient, a subrecipient, and a contractor, depending on the substance of its agreements with Federal or State awarding agencies and pass-through entities.
+Therefore, a pass-through entity or State Agency must make case-by-case determinations whether each agreement it makes for the disbursement of Federal or State program funds casts the party receiving the funds in the role of a subrecipient or a contractor.

+The Federal or State awarding agency may supply and require recipients to comply with additional guidance to support these determinations provided such guidance does not conflict with this section.
 The following guidance should be considered in determining whether payments constitute a federal or State award or a payment for goods and services.